 Recovering From Surgery

-At UVA, we have recently started implementing a new protocol, ERAS, to help you recover from surgery.
+At UVA, we have recently started implementing a new protocol, ERAS, to help you recover from colorectal and gynecologic surgeries.

 What is ERAS?

-ERAS stands for Enhanced Recovery After Surgery and describes a new way of caring for you, our patient, before, during and after surgery.
+ERAS stands for Enhanced Recovery After Surgery and describes a new way of caring for you before, during and after surgery.